bartongroup/Proteus/README.md

 *Proteus* is an R package for downstream analysis of *MaxQuant* output.
 The input for *Proteus* is the evidence file.
 Evidence data are aggregated into peptides and then into proteins. *Proteus* offers many visualisation and data analysis tools both at peptide and protein level.
 In particular it allows simple differential expression using *limma*.

+## Warning

+*Proteus* is no longer under active development, and we believe that some of its features have become outdated.
+Specifically, we advise against using peptide and protein aggregation from the event file.
+Instead, we recommend importing the `proteinGroups` file directly into R and utilizing the *maxLFQ* normalization method.
+We would like to highlight that alternative protein quantification tools, such as *Proteome Discoverer* and *Spectronaut*, are available and offer normalized protein intensity data.

 ## Installation

 Proteus can be installed directly from GitHub.
 First, you need to install BioConductor and limma: